Master Ansible: Automate Your Infrastructure Like a Pro

 Simple and secure secret management with Ansible Vault

-Yes, I regularly add and update content, and make sure that the course works with the latest versions of Python and Ansible (latest: Python 3.12 and Ansible 2.16).
+Yes, I regularly add and update content, and make sure that the course works with the latest versions of Python and Ansible.
 I also iterate on the course by incorporating feedback from students who have taken the course.
 If you purchase full lifetime access you'll have access to all future updates and improvements.

 If you buy the course and aren't satisfied, simply contact me within 14 days of your purchase and I will refund your full purchase price.
 I work very hard to make this course valuable for everyone, so if you could give me specific feedback why the course was not valuable to you that would be a huge help for me and future students of the course.